18anguyen9/my_portfolio/README.md

 ## Welcome to Alex Nguyen's Portfolio
 Hi, Welcome to my portfolio!
-If you would like to contact me, my email is 18anguyen9@gmail.com My personal portfolio is still a work in progress, but check out my weather app!
+If you would like to contact me, my email is 18anguyen9@gmail.com <br />
+My personal portfolio is still a work in progress, but check out my weather app!

 ## Current Projects contained in this repo: